 No Harmful Bacteria

 Distilled water bottles contain water that’s been boiled, condensed, and collected to ensure zero impurities and bacteria.
-As a matter of fact, distilled water is so pure; it’s often utilized in hospitals to clean medical equipment and avoid infections and bacteria.
+As a matter of fact, distilled water is so pure; that it’s often utilized in hospitals to clean medical equipment and avoid infections and bacteria.
 However, distilled water doesn’t taste as nice as mineral, spring, or tap water because it has been stripped of its mineral content.

 Easily Acquired and Convenient

 Bottled water is readily available everywhere – be it your local supermarket, cafes, restaurants, etc. There’s a 100% chance that you’ll be able to find at least one major bottled water brand available for your consumption, no matter where you are.

 Cons of Bottled Water

 Its advocates claim that the benefits of bottled water heavily outweigh the advantages of filtered drinking water from the tap.
 However, despite several major bottled water brands catering to your needs, it’s not without its drawbacks.
 Here’s what a few of them are.

 Accuracy of Safety Claims

-People prefer bottled water because it’s marketed as a safe drinking option.
+People like to drink bottled water because it’s marketed as a safe drinking option.
 But is all bottled water filtered and completely safe?
-The Centers for Disease Control and Prevention claims that while bottled water illness outbreaks aren’t widely covered, they do occur.
+According to the Centers for Disease Control and Prevention, bottled water illness outbreaks aren’t widely covered, but they do occur.
 There’s no guarantee that drinking bottled water is 100% safe (unless it’s distilled water) from microbes and other contaminants because the producers of bottled water aren’t required to meet the same standards that are applied to tap water.

-Experts recommend drinking water contain adequate fluoride levels with problems like tooth decay in children on the rise.
+Experts recommend drinking water containing adequate fluoride levels with problems like tooth decay in children on the rise.
 However, bottled water content usually doesn’t match the recommended levels of fluoride found in tap water samples – making it less than beneficial for preventing tooth decay and reversing early decay.

 Environmental and Health Concerns